Honda S600 Coupe (1965)

 Departure For the Endurance Touring Test

 Even though it was early summer, the temperature was at record-breaking lows, and there was even snow remaining on the Bandai Azuma Skyline.
-Without a heater, it was downright cold.
+With no heater, it was downright cold.
 We left Tokyo at midnight, and it rained as far as Koriyama.
 Of course, a heater is available as an option, but the test car was in completely standard trim, with no windshield washer, no heater, and no radio.
-Just recently, there was the story of how the Bluebird that competed in the Safari Rally was forced to carry bumper overriders and other equipment that is common-sense standard equipment in Japan, but is considered optional overseas, and that because of this (plus the fact that the homologation model was the Deluxe version), it was at a considerable disadvantage in terms of weight.
-In this sense, the fact that the Honda S600 treats the equipment that is considered standard in Japan as optional parts is, in many says, a very sound philosophy.
-After all, anything not essential to driving can simply be selected and installed as desired.
+Just recently, there was the story of how the Bluebird that competed in the Safari Rally was forced to carry bumper overriders and other equipment that is commonly considered to be standard equipment in Japan, but is usually optional overseas, and that because of this (plus the fact that the homologation model was the Deluxe version), it was at a considerable disadvantage in terms of weight.
+In this sense, the fact that the Honda S600 treats equipment that is typically considered standard as optional is, in many ways, a very sound philosophy.
+After all, anything not essential to driving can simply be ordered and installed as desired.

 For Business or Sports

-Having received homologation as a touring car (as long as they are under 700cc, even two-seaters can qualify for the Touring category if more than 1000 units are sold per year), the Honda S600 can now be used as a business car on weekdays and still participate in races under favorable conditions on Sundays.
+Having received homologation as a touring car (two-seaters under 700cc can qualify for the Touring category as long as more than 1000 units are sold per year), the open-top Honda S600 can already be used as a business car on weekdays and a strong contender in races on Sundays.
 The Honda Coupe will probably also be certified in the Touring class soon.
-Apart from being more comfortable as a practical car, it has not lost any of its sports-car characteristics.
+Apart from being more comfortable as a practical car, none of its sports-car characteristics have been lost.

 Practicality Has Improved Dramatically

-The S600 convertible is certainly light and nimble, and I understand the joy of driving with the top open.
-However, the rattling sound the convertible top makes while driving is not very pleasant, and although this may be a personal opinion, I don’t really like the way the metal fittings on the inside of the top can feel oppressively close to the driver and passenger.
+There is no doubt that the S600 convertible is light and nimble, and I certainly understand the joy of driving with the top open.
+However, the sounds made by the convertible top while driving are not very pleasant, and although this may be a personal opinion, I’m not fond of the way the metal fittings on the inside of the top can feel oppressively close to the driver and passenger.
 Also, in Japan, where the humidity and dust are high, convertible tops seem to wear out quickly.
-There’s also the problem of nasty pranksters cutting the top.
+There’s also the risk of nasty pranksters cutting the top.

-The Coupe’s cargo area offers the convenience of being able to load and unload luggage without opening the trunk, and its spaciousness (the spare tire is under the floor, the gas tank is on the side, and the trunk space is flat) is enhanced by the fact that the passenger seat back can be folded forward, so even very long items can be loaded.
-Rear visibility has improved, and by opening the hinged rear quarter glass, cowl ventilator, and windows, ventilation is excellent.
-In terms of all-weather capability and overall practicality, it can be said that the vehicle is greatly improved.
+The Coupe’s cargo area offers the convenience of being able to load and unload luggage without opening the trunk, and its spaciousness (the spare tire is under the floor, the gas tank is on the side, and the trunk space is flat) is enhanced by the fact that the passenger seat back can be folded forward, so even very long items can be loaded inside.
+Rear visibility has improved over the convertible, and by opening the hinged rear quarter glass, cowl ventilator, and windows, ventilation is excellent.
+In terms of all-weather capability and overall practicality, it can be said that the Coupe is a great improvement.

-The fact that I didn’t feel tired even while riding or driving for long periods of time is probably due to the angle, depth, and firmness of the seat being nearly ideal.
-There were some pretty bad roads around the Fukushima-Niigata border and the coast, but the seats never once caused the unpleasant sensation of one’s hips lifting off the cushion.
+The fact that I didn’t feel tired even while riding or driving for long periods of time is probably due to the near-ideal angle, depth, and firmness of the seats.
+There were some pretty poor roads around the Fukushima-Niigata border and the coast, but the seats never once caused the unpleasant sensation of being bounced off the cushion.
 However, I do think it would be better if headrests for long-distance touring were offered as an option.
 In Japan, you don’t hear much about touring in sports cars.
-However, I hear that in Europe, most GT cars, except for special racing versions, are generally recognized as being suitable for touring.
-I think that such an era will come soon in Japan, and it could be said that the role of the Honda Coupe is to pave the way for such an era.
+However, I hear that in Europe, most GT cars, except for special racing versions, are generally recognized as being suitable for long-distance, high-speed touring.
+I think that such an era will come soon to Japan.
+It could be said that the role of the Honda Coupe is to pave the way for such an era.

 High Noise Level, But Pleasant Sounds

 The interior noise level is somewhat high for a touring car (as measured at the Watari Institute, University of Tokyo), but is normal for a sports car.
-The exterior noise level is on the high side even for a domestic sports car, but the tone is good.
-Of course, the volume can still be too loud even if the tone is pleasant, so you may need to be careful in residential areas late at night.
+The exterior noise level is on the high side even among domestic sports cars, but the tone is good.
+Of course, the volume of a sound can still be perceived as too loud even if its tone is pleasant, so you may need to be careful in residential areas late at night.

-Some people feel that the pedals are positioned a little too far to the right, and others say that for racing or sports driving, the accelerator pedal does extend down far enough to make heel-and-toe possible.
-But the former is largely a matter of preference, and as for the latter, anyone serious enough to enter a race surely wouldn’t hesitate to add a small extension plate to make it easier to use.
+Some people feel that the pedals are positioned a little too far to the right, and others say that for racing or sports driving, the accelerator pedal doesn’t extend far enough down to allow heel-and-toe.
+But the former is largely a matter of preference, and as for the latter, anyone serious enough to enter a race surely wouldn’t hesitate to add a small extension plate to make heel-and-toeing easier.

-No one who has driven this car will laugh if I say that the Honda S600 has two engines.
+No one who has driven a Honda S600 will laugh if I say that this car has two engines.
 It can cruise quite comfortably in top gear at 2000rpm (just over 30km/h), but once you exceed 5000rpm, it’s as if an entirely different engine comes to life.
 It’s as if it transforms from a business car into a sports car, making you think, “Is this really all coming from one 606cc engine?”
-It only begins to make sense when you consider the Honda 7 Formula car, which competes at the forefront overseas.
-There may not be anything directly gained from formula racing machines.
-However, the needle roller bearings which reduce friction loss as much as possible to obtain more power at high speeds, the double overhead camshafts that create an ideal combustion chamber, and the use of four carbs, which may seem extravagant by normal standards, all reflect what Honda has learned from racing formula cars.
+It only begins to make sense when you consider the Honda 7 Formula car, which competes in the top ranks overseas.
+Of course, nothing in this car is transferred directly from formula racing machines.
+However, the needle roller bearings which minimize friction loss to obtain more power at high speeds, the double overhead camshafts that create an ideal combustion chamber, and the use of four carbs, which may seem extravagant by normal standards, all reflect what Honda has learned from developing cars for formula racing.

-The fact that the same car that we drove on rough roads could also be driven at a fast cruise on the Meishin Expressway, enjoy climbing the hills of Mount Hiei, and be driven in a sporty manner on the Suzuka Circuit clearly demonstrates that the 57ps/8500rpm engine is by no means a peaky unit suited only to high-speed driving.
+The fact that the same car that we drove on rough roads could also be driven at a fast cruise on the Meishin Expressway, happily climb the hills of Mount Hiei, and be driven in a sporty manner on the Suzuka Circuit clearly demonstrates that the 57ps/8500rpm engine is by no means a peaky unit suited only to high-speed driving.

 The water temperature never rose above 80°C, either on the hill climb of Mt.
 Hiei or on the Meishin Expressway.
 At the Suzuka track, the car exceeded 150km/h on the straightaway in front of the grandstand, with a lap time of just over 3 minutes, 23 seconds.
 Preparations for the timed laps were minimal.
-The tires were Dunlop Dunsafe, the air cleaner was not removed, the spark plugs were changed from NGK D8E to D9, and the tire pressure was increased from 1.4kg/cm² to 1.7kg/cm² for both front and rear tires.
+The car used street tires, Dunlop Dunsafes, the air cleaner was left in place, the spark plugs were changed from NGK D8E to D9, and the tire pressure was increased from 1.4kg/cm² to 1.7kg/cm² at both the front and rear.

 Fuel Consumption is 15km Per Liter

 The brakes presented absolutely no problems.
 They are Alfin drums front and rear and are well-known for being fade-resistant.
 However, in a recent race at Funabashi Circuit, the brakes of the participating S600s did seem to worsen in the second half.
-On the other hand, that course is so demanding that it’s well known that no matter what car you bring, the standard specification won’t be enough to handle it.
+On the other hand, that course is widely recognized for being so demanding that no matter what car you bring, the standard specification won’t be enough to handle it.

-Overall fuel consumption was 14.6km, excluding the laps at Suzuka.
+Overall fuel consumption was 14.6km/l, excluding the laps at Suzuka.
 On the return journey along the Tokaido line, the figure was 15.5km/l.

-As for troubles while driving, there were only a few minor issues.
+As for practical troubles while driving, there were only a few minor issues.
 The fuel gauge would sometimes read incorrectly, the hood lock popped open once, the turn signal lever didn’t return properly a few times, and the handbrake warning light wouldn’t go out.
-More significant, though still minor, was that when driving through puddles, even the powerful wipers couldn’t prevent the windshield from being splashed with mud, which was a pain.
+More significant, though still not serious, was that when driving through puddles, even the powerful wipers couldn’t remove mud that splashed onto the windshield, which was a pain.

 Cornering and Acceleration Tests

-After returning to Tokyo, cornering tests (by the Kondo Laboratory at the University of Tokyo) and standing-start acceleration tests (by the Hirao Laboratory at the University of Tokyo) were conducted on the Murayama test course.
-The average 0-400m acceleration time was 18.7 seconds, and the results of the cornering tests showed a tendency for fairly strong understeer right up to the limit.
+After returning to Tokyo, cornering tests (by the Kondo Laboratory at the University of Tokyo) and standing-start acceleration tests (by the Hirao Laboratory at the Tokyo Institute of Technology) were conducted on the Murayama test course.
+The average recorded 0-400m acceleration time was 18.7 seconds, and the cornering tests revealed a tendency for fairly strong understeer right up to the limit.

-However, as long as they are selling it as a business car with a two-year or 50,000km warranty, some weight may be unavoidable.
-It is too practical, easy to drive, and comfortable to be considered only a sports car.
+However, as long as they are selling it as a business car with a two-year or 50,000km warranty, some increase in weight may be unavoidable.
+For a sports car, it is almost too practical: easy to drive, comfortable, and thoroughly user-friendly.